is an experimentalist,

-Elster took note of the disintegrating progressive and experimental film and music platforms for original voices and decided to launch Channel ELSTER, a place for Out of the Ordinary Cinema and Sound.
+Elster took note of the disintegrating progressive and experimental film and music platforms for original voices and decided to launch Channel ELSTER, a place for Out of the Ordinary Art, Cinema and Sound.

 Please do visit J. ELSTER, where Elster's raw, sculptural, luxury accessory collection can be found.